50 Pages Posted: 16 Dec 2012 Last revised: 9 Feb 2017

-The well documented "Equity home bias puzzle" refers to the fact that investors tend to hold poorly diversified portfolios by favoring domestic stocks over international stocks.
-However, I show that even holdings of international stocks exhibit a form of home bias.
-I find that U.S. mutual funds invest significantly more in countries that have a strong associated ethnic group population near the funds' offices.
-Mutual funds that take advantage of the information generated by the local ethnic groups out-perform otherwise similar funds by more than 1.4% per quarter in their foreign holdings.
-This paper documents a new form of home bias, sheds light on a new information channel for foreign investment decisions, and contributes to the debate on whether mutual fund managers have skills.
+U.S. mutual funds invest significantly more in countries that have a strong associated ethnic group population near the funds' offices.
+Moreover, the ethnicity of the mutual fund's manager is strongly predictive of the mutual fund's international holdings.
+Mutual funds that take advantage of the information generated by the local ethnic groups outperform otherwise similar funds by more than 1.5% per quarter in their international holdings.
+This paper documents a new form of home bias, sheds light on a new information channel for international investment decisions, and contributes to the debate on whether mutual fund managers have skills.